ShahroodRC/WRO2025-FE-ShahroodRC/README.md

 ```

 **Wall Following Algorithm:**
-- Our wall following system uses a non-linear control function that provides more sensitive response at closer distances.
+- Our wall following system uses a non-linear control function that provides a more sensitive response at closer distances.
 The square root function in our correction algorithm ensures that small distance changes near the wall result in larger steering corrections, while larger distances result in more gradual adjustments.
 - Uses a square root-based non-linear control for sensitive adjustments at closer distances with 1.3 weighting for improved stability.
 - Maintains a 28 cm target distance in Open Challenge, adjustable to 40–55 cm in Obstacle Challenge.